ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 {: screen}

 {: tsCauses}
-If you have [the `PodSecurityPolicy` admission controller enabled](cs_psp.html), it checks the authorization of the user or service account, such as a deployment, that tried to create the pod.
+[The `PodSecurityPolicy` admission controller](cs_psp.html) checks the authorization of the user or service account, such as a deployment or Helm tiller, that tried to create the pod.
 If no pod security policy supports the user or service account, then the `PodSecurityPolicy` admission controller prevents the pods from being created.

 If you deleted one of the pod security policy resources for [{{site.data.keyword.IBM_notm}} cluster management](cs_psp.html#ibm_psp), you might experience similar issues.